 Ready to make the switch CCaaS?
 While the benefits are clear, the path to the right cloud-based call center system isn’t always.
 Larger enterprises often have dedicated call center teams, as well as teams for their IT infrastructure, customer success, and customer experience.
 SMBs, on the other hand, don’t often have this luxury.
 Instead, they often benefit from having a trusted managed service provider to evaluate options and provide solutions to help their business.
 Let’s review the top recommendations for CCaaS success.

 - Start with requirements – Most CCaaS solutions today include features like intelligent routing, screen pop, voice, text and chat processing along with a host of other options.
 Before paying for functionality that’s not needed, talk to department managers and agents about what functionality will be most useful.
-Don’t assume ‘standard’ features are what will work for every business.
-If neither internal teams or customer requirements reflect ‘a need,’ it may not bring ROI.
+Don’t assume standard features are what will work for every business.
+If neither internal teams nor customer requirements reflect a need, it may not bring ROI.

 - Identify top priorities – Finding the right platform requires a business to first understand how groups are using the contact center and what they wish to achieve with the new solution.
 Is agent productivity a priority?
 Or cost savings?
 Look for solutions with complete all-in-one functionality and detailed analytics and supervisor capabilities including call recording and quality management.
 If your company uses multiple third-party or other custom applications, be sure to choose an open platform with programmable APIs for simple integrations.